-Article 4 Directions: A direction which withdraws automatic planning permission granted by the General Permitted Development Order.
+Article 4 Direction: A direction which withdraws automatic planning permission granted by the General Permitted Development Order.
 Article 4 directions are usually used when the character of an area of acknowledged importance could be threatened without this additional control.
 They are most common in Conservation Areas but are also being used in areas where there is concentration of Houses in Multiple Occupation (HMOs).

-B1, B2 and B8 (employment) use classes (commonly known as the traditional employment uses)
+B1, B2 and B8 Use Classes: (commonly known as the traditional employment uses)